Thursday, 11 December 2008

 Private Lessons

 Another option is coming and teaching private lessons.
 Try posting at private schools and universities.
-You can also try posting your advert at Expat Peru and Living in Peru .
-Expat Peru also has a Listserv, you will have to join first, but around 1000 people: expats and Peruvians read it.
-So consider posting your advert there.
+You can also try posting your advert at Expat Peru and Living in Peru.
 You can also post in the local paper.
-Privates outside of Lima pay around 5-10 USD the hour.
-In Lima they can pay up to 20 USD an hour.
-Another thing, MAKE them pay AHEAD Of time.
-There's nothing like giving a months' worth of classes and never hearing from the student again.
-Charge more if you go to their house.
-Make a minimum time, ex. lessons must be at least 1.5 hours.
+Privates outside of Lima pay around $5-10 an hour.
+In Lima they can pay up to $20 an hour.
+Have them pay in advance.
+You might also charge more if you go to their house.

 Word of mouth, the yellow pages, and business cards work well.
 Sending out fliers, business cards to your target area.
-If you want to teach Business English, go to Businesses, if you want kids English, stand outside schools.
-Try posting in El Comercio, OR read the classifieds, students post there and are looking for teachers, so you could call them.
+If you want to teach Business English, go to businesses; if you want kids English, stand outside schools.
+Try posting in El Comercio.
+Read the classifieds as well.
 Read more about private students in this article.

 Volunteering